tiayyba/CYT180_Project1/README.md

 - A small number of duplicate rows

 You will use Python and pandas to identify these issues, clean the data, standardize all fields, and validate that the cleaned dataset is ready for analysis.
+You may complete the project in Jupyter Notebook or Google Colab.

 You will complete two components:
 1. **Part A (5%)** — DataCamp Chapter 1: *Common Data Problems*